-In rare cases, the trailer can be added by a person connected to the movie (actor, producer, director, etc).
+In rare cases, the trailer can be added to the official channel of a person connected to the movie (actor, producer, director, etc).

 Always use the original trailer if possible.
 Avoid using trailers with intros or outros created by the uploader.